isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Furthermore, it can lead to deadlock.
 For performance and to eliminate the possibility of deadlock, we sometimes have to use the tricky low-level "lock-free" facilities that rely on briefly gaining exclusive ("atomic") access to memory.
-Lock free programming is also used to implement higher-level concurrency mechanisms, such as `thread`s and `mutex`es.
+Lock-free programming is also used to implement higher-level concurrency mechanisms, such as `thread`s and `mutex`es.

 Lock-free programming rule summary: